pentandra/lifepreserver/items/static/blog/what-is-genealogy/index.md

 # Is Genealogy Tree-like Data?

-Looking at genealogy in this way is both a shallow and distorted view of reality.
-Was the sole purpose of Doe Darling's existence to produce seven nicely named children, all lined up neatly in a row?
-I hope not.
+Looking at genealogy as a bunch of interconnected family trees is akin to looking at the World Wide Web as a bunch of nodes and edges.
+While the view may nice to look at, it's not all there is to it.
+You may have [browsed to this node at will](http://www.w3.org/Proposal.html), but you probably didn't think of it that way.

 <figure id="fig:internetmap" class="img" resource="#internet_2010" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="opte-2010_620.png" alt="The Internet 2010" class="static" />
   <figcaption><span property="dc:description"><b property="dc:title">The Internet 2010</b>, by <a href="http://www.opte.org/" property="cc:attributionName" rel="cc:attributionURL dc:creator">The Opte Project / Barrett Lyon</a>.
 While a stunning visualization, is this what the Internet looks like to you? </span> Licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">CC-BY-NC license</a>.
 Used by permission. <span class="icon-cc"></span><span class="icon-cc-by"></span><span class="icon-cc-nc"></span></figcaption>
 </figure>

-Looking at genealogy as a bunch of interconnected family trees is akin to looking at the World Wide Web as a bunch of nodes and edges.
-While the view may nice to look at, it's not all there is to it.
-You may have [browsed to this node at will](http://www.w3.org/Proposal.html), but you probably didn't think of it that way.
+Looking at genealogy in this way is both a shallow and distorted view of reality.
+Was the sole purpose of Doe Darling's existence to produce seven nicely named children, all lined up neatly in a row?
+I hope not.
+A few years ago I discussed Elizabeth Shown Mills' [types of genealogists][typology].
+Of the three stereotypes of genealogists (family tree climbers, traditional genealogists, and generational historians), the only really satisfying approach to genealogy, at least looking forward, is that of the generational historian.
+In order to really understand and to know Doe, at least as far as is possible from our present-day perspective, we _must_ study her and her world deep enough to _know_ whether all of the evidence and conclusions we've gathered fit together into any sort of logical cohesion.

+In a way, the difference between the family tree climber or traditional genealogist and the generational historian is the difference between the Web of Documents (Web 2.0) and and Web of Linked Data (Web 3.0).
+The first looks at the relationships between documents and the second looks at the relationships and meaning of all the data contained by the documents.
+One is infinitely more rich, complex, and useful.

 # Our Perspective